Skip to main content

 It's important to note that using the removeRequestCriteria method is only relevant if you have previously applied RequestCriteria.
 If it hasn't been applied, there is no need to remove it, as RequestCriteria is not automatically applied unless explicitly used.

-Sorting & Ordering
+Sorting and Ordering

 You can use the orderBy and sortedBy parameters to sort the data in the response.